GeorgeHoneywood/george.honeywood.org.uk/content/cv/index.typ

     #term[Sep 2017 --- Aug 2019][Bournemouth, Dorset]

     - Computer Science (B), Geography (B), Resistant Materials (C), and Physics (D)

-    == Interests

-    - Using and contributing to free & open-source software
-    - Editing OpenStreetMap, using JOSM or Every Door
-    // - Volunteered with the Scouts as a Young Leader
-    // - Amateur photography

     // #if target() == "paged" {
     //  colbreak()